spiceai/docs/spiceaidocs/docs/reference/spicepod/index.md

 ## `secrets`

 The secrets section in the Spicepod manifest is optional and is used to configure how secrets are stored and accessed by the Spicepod.
-[Learn more](/components/secret-stores).
+For more information, see [Secret Stores](/components/secret-stores).

 ### `secrets.from`